dvlyon/RMMZ/Utils/Core/README.md

 ### Description

 DvLyon_Core is the core of all plugin functionality for the [DvLyon](https://dvlyon.com) collection of RPG Maker MZ plugins.
-It is required by all of our plugins, and comes with some nifty extra functions specially tailored for game development.
+It is required by all of my plugins, and comes with some nifty extra functions specially tailored for game development.

 ### License